All Episodes

 Thanks much.

-Hey, do you see it?
+Hey, do you see 24 last night?

 Yeah, I watched 24.

-Of course I watched 24 last night.
+Of course, I watched 24 last night.

-Absolutely, I watched 24 last night.
+I watched 24 last night.

 Did you catch them doing what the Democrats fear most?

-Yes, I guess, yes, yes, yes.
+Yes, yes, yes, yes.

 Right.

-Well, that doesn't surprise me, but it just goes to show that the public isn't going to be too scared to see uh the federal government doing this kind of thing.
+Well, that doesn't surprise me, but it just goes to show that the public isn't going to be too scared to see the federal government doing this kind of thing.

-In last night's episode of 24, and keep in mind it's a television show here, but you're right, if libs watch this, they'd be panicked and pointing and say, What happened is that uh via voice print analysis, the anti-terrorists, the counter-terrorists at 24, were able to via satellite intercept or some technology intercept a phone call between a separate separatist terrorist and some former Berkeley professor who was going to help him essentially set off the nerve gas canisters uh
+What happened is that via voice print analysis, the anti-terrorists, the counter-terrorists at 24, were able to, via satellite, intercept or some technology, intercept a phone call between a separatist terrorist and some former Berkeley professor who was going to help him essentially set off the nerve gas canisters in America.

-And they were able to identify the voice print, and that told them where the former Berkeley professor was, and they were able to go there and uh and stop what so they were monitoring the phone call live as it took place on the basis of voice print analysis.
+And they were able to identify the voice print, and that told them where the former Berkeley professor was.

-So uh I just think it's an example of how cutting edge the program is, but uh nevertheless, it is just that.
+So I just think it's an example of how cutting edge the program is.

-A uh a television show.
+A television show.

-Uh Mike in Grand Rapids, Michigan.
+Mike in Grand Rapids, Michigan.

 Hello, sir.

-Uh that term credible sources is so ambiguous to me that I think that they're pushing the anti-Bush agenda.
+That term credible sources is so ambiguous to me that I think that they're pushing the anti-Bush agenda.

-Um the whole thing could be a lie because obviously it's the mainstream media.
+The whole thing could be a lie because obviously it's the mainstream media.

-I'm I don't I'm not disputing that.
+I'm not disputing that.

 That's what the story says.

-Because of course the program's illegitimate, the program is not gonna work, the program's not not useful, and so any detail oriented along that line is going to be ignored.
+And so any detail oriented along that line is going to be ignored.

 On the National Security Agency story, the action line is Bush spied domestically, illegally, without warrants on the American people.